abarbanell/abarbanell.github.io/_posts/2014-10-07-hadoop-on-azure.md

 Then go to the [Azure portal](https://manage.windowsazure.com) and spin up a linux server with Ubuntu 14.04 LTS in the "Standard_A1 (1 core, 1.75 GB memory)" size.
-If you just want to try out the setup then an A0 size server is enough, but it will probably run out of steam soon when you start to run hadoop jobs on it.
+If you just want to try out the setup then an A0 size server is enough, but it will run out of steam soon when you start to run hadoop jobs on it, which you could resolve by tweaking the java virtual machine memory configuration, but it is probably better to start with a little more memory.

 Let it automatically create a disk (storage account) and select a DNS name of your choice, then create.